Borough of Swale: Transport

 Two adjoining bridges across The Swale link the Isle of Sheppey to the mainland: Kingsferry Bridge and the Sheppey Crossing.

 In 2022, the council implemented a low-emission car club in the town of Faversham, in partnership with car sharing company Hiyacar.
 After a successful first year, the council expanded the Swale Car Club offering to the town of Sittingbourne.

 Media

-In terms of television, Swale is served by BBC South East and ITV Meridian (East) broadcasting from the Bluebell Hill transmitter.
+In terms of television, Swale is mainly served by BBC South East and ITV Meridian (East) broadcasting from the Bluebell Hill transmitter.
+However some parts of Faversham and surrounding villages take their signals from the Dover transmitter.